 - Avoid carrying any credit card debt in any month.

 We don’t put anything on the credit cards we can’t pay off in cash at the end of month.
-You know what helps as well – getting cash back on our credit card transactions!
-Check out my favourite credit card here.

 - Optimize our RRSPs.